RichardTND/River-Barrage/README.md

 https://github.com/martinpiper/C64Public
 (Download zip)

-Unzip it somewhere.

-Then copy the RIVER BARRAGE project as a new project inside the C64Public directory.
+Unzip it onto your storage device then copy the RIVER BARRAGE project as a new project inside the C64Public directory.